 - About the Dashboard tab

-- About the Agents tab
+- · About the Agents tab

+- About the Installation tab

-- About the Setup tab
+- About the Management tab

 - About the Warehouse tab

 About the Dashboard tab

 The Dashboard tab provides an overview of Precise components.
 It displays information that allows the Precise administrator to determine (at a single glance) the health of his installations.
 This tab analyzes and reports on your system's current Precise status.